Deterministically Simulating Barely Random Algorithms in the Random-Order Arrival Model: Randomness Extraction

-Our first randomness extraction process is described in Algorithm \ref{alg:proc-1}.
+Our first randomness extraction process\footnote{Our extractors sit in the background of algorithms that request the random bit.
+For this reason, we find it more natural to refer to them as processes.} is described in Algorithm \ref{alg:proc-1}.
 We assume that there exist at least two different classes, or item types, that all input items belong to.
+The item types used by Process \ref{alg:proc-1} are defined by the first item that arrives.
+Items that are identical to the first item are of the same type, while any distinct item is of a different type.
 Furthermore, we maintain a counter that represents the number of items that have arrived so far.
 Our process returns $1$ if the first item of the second type arrives when the counter is even, and returns $0$ otherwise.
-The adversary can choose the frequency of each type to affect the probability of getting either output, but we show that the worst case bias of this bit is at most $\frac{2}{3}$.
+The adversary can choose the frequency of each type to affect the probability of getting either output, but we show that the worst case bias of this bit is $\frac{2}{3}$.

-\begin{theorem} The bit $b$ extracted by Process \ref{alg:proc-1} has a worst case bias of at most $\frac{2}{3}$.
-That is, $Pr(b=1) \in (\frac{1}{2},\frac{2}{3}]$. \end{theorem} \begin{proof} Let there be $A$ items of $type_{A}$ and $B$ items of $type_{B}$, with $N = A + B$.
+\begin{theorem} The bit $b$ extracted by Process \ref{alg:proc-1} has a worst case bias of $\frac{2}{3}$.
+That is, $\Pr[b=1] \in (\frac{1}{2},\frac{2}{3}]$. \end{theorem} \begin{proof} Let there be $A$ items of $type_{A}$ and $B$ items of $type_{B}$, with $N = A + B$.
 Let $E_{v}$ be the event where the second item type arrives on an even counter.
-Let also $A_{e}$ (respectively $B_{e}$) be the event that the first appearance of $type_{A}$ ($type_{B}$) is on an even counter, and $F_{A}$ (respectively $F_{B}$) be the event that the very first item that arrives is of $type_{A}$.
-We assume that $N$ is very large, and that we are sampling from an infinite population.
+Let also $A_{e}$ (respectively, $B_{e}$) be the event that the first appearance of $type_{A}$ (respectively, $type_{B}$) is on an even counter, and $F_{A}$ (respectively, $F_{B}$) be the event that the very first item that arrives is of $type_{A}$ (respectively, $type_{B}$).
+We assume that $N$ is very large and that we are sampling from an infinite population.
 We have that:

-We start by computing $Pr(B_{e}|F_{A})$:
+We start by computing $\Pr[B_{e}|F_{A}]$:

 and therefore:

 Similarly, we get that: